HotSauceNinja/SEI-Project-3-DEVERR/README.md

  .post(auth.loginUser) // Login user
 ```

-I set up three controlled to handle requests made to the server:
+I set up the controllers to handle requests made to the server:
-auth.js dealing with registering new users and logging in
+* auth.js dealing with registering new users and logging in.
-jobs.js dealing with job, comment and bid requests
+* jobs.js dealing with job, comment and bid requests.
-users.js dealing with user requests
+* users.js dealing with user requests.

 As an example, the code below is from the Jobs Controller:

 ```